KI-CISWG/MVCR/mvcr-0.6.md

 informing on the ways to withdraw consent

 NOTE: Burying the privacy related notice obscurely in the other matters and having user accept it is a common privacy attack.

 ## OC-Audit Notes
  is Consent is action based
- is it an independant permission (i.e. only one policy  with same scopes of purpose)
+ is it an independent permission (i.e. only one policy  with same scopes of purpose)

- ## OC-Meaningful Changes Requiring a New Consent Reciept
+ ## OC-Meaningful Changes Requiring a New Consent Receipt
  - Change in overview of the service
  - change the PII Controller
  - change PII items being collected
  - change the purpose of use to something outside the scope
  - change 3rd party- unless DS consented to scope of 3rd parties and this is within scope
- - consent required if extend retention period or extend disposa date
+ - consent required if extend retention period or extend disposal date
  - change matters related to disclosure, suspension of use, correction, deletion, suspension of provision or revoking of consent
  - change the contact information for inquiry